 Generators in 2.0.0 final release will do the latter.

-Last published almost 5 years ago by alindeman.
+Last published about 6 years ago by alindeman.

 RSpec Rails settings